• 13 Nights / 14 days

 Overview

-Many of the World's major religions were founded in India and this fascinating tour takes you on a journey to explore some of the most sacred cities including Amritsar, Khajuraho, Varanasi and sacred rivers of the Ganges and Narmada.
-The tour starts with the beautiful Golden Temple in Amritsar the centre of Sikh faith and which draws thousands of pilgrims everyday.
-A sacred city tour cannot be complete without Varanasi one of the seven holiest cities in India, journey onto Orchha and Khajuraho, the latter renowned for its highly erotic Hindu temples.
-Finish the tour in stunning Maheshwar and nearby Omkareshwar on the Narmada River, one of the Hindu holy rivers.
+Many of the world's major religions originated in India, and this captivating tour takes you through some of the most sacred cities, including Amritsar, Khajuraho, Varanasi, and the holy rivers of the Ganges and Narmada.
+The journey begins with the awe-inspiring Golden Temple in Amritsar, the heart of Sikhism, which attracts thousands of pilgrims daily.
+No sacred city tour is complete without Varanasi, one of India’s seven holiest cities.
+Continue the journey through Orchha and Khajuraho, the latter famous for its intricately erotic Hindu temples.
+The tour concludes with visits to the breathtaking Maheshwar and nearby Omkareshwar, situated on the Narmada River, one of Hinduism's revered rivers.

 Read full itinerary